5hubham5ingh/js-util/README.md

-# js: JavaScript-powered Stream Manipulation
+# js: JavaScript in terminal

 **`js`** is a lightweight command-line utility that brings the simplicity and readability of a modern scripting language over cryptic and numerous syntax for different tools like awk, sed, jq, etc to your commands.